nav-left cat-right

 If your budget and your wallet will allow it, and when you see a really good bargain, buy enough to last – not just what is needed for the first month of school.
 It will work well for you in the long run.

-You may want to wait for your children (especially girls) to determine what the trends are.
-There is a very good chance that the items on the list will change as she sees what is in and what isn’t in.You might be able to avoid some discussions on that subject that you would rather not have.
+You may want to wait for your children to determine what the trends are.
+There is a very good chance that the items on the list will change as she sees what is in and what isn’t in.

 10. Go Homemade:

-I am talking about lunches specifically here.
-Things like drinking boxes can be easily replaced by having your child choose their own drinking bottle and filling it with juice that is already in your fridge.
-And same thing goes for things like puddings, snacks – just look for reusable containers and use them as much as possible instead of spending money on prepared lunch items.
-And this works really well if you get your child involved in preparation process – it will be the lunch they will eat if they put it together themselves.
+The same thing goes for things like puddings, snacks – just look for reusable containers and use them as much as possible instead of spending money on prepared lunch items.
+This works really well if you get your child involved in preparation process – it will be the lunch they will eat if they put it together themselves.

-Your comments, additions and suggestions are most welcomed here – please share!
+Your comments, additions, and suggestions are most welcomed here – please share!

 scan000325